-What's interesting about Lifebook is that it isn't taught by a personal growth teacher per se.
+What's interesting is that Jon and Missy are not personal growth teachers per se.

-It has been developed by a couple, Jon and Missy Butcher, who are entrepreneurs and partners and have a very successful group of companies – and a successful marriage.
+They are entrepreneurs and partners and have a very successful group of companies.

 Lifebook Online is the blueprint that they've developed through their trials and tribulations for living a successful, happy and healthy life.